 - Make employability every stakeholder’s concern, by exploring the long term consequences of the status quo together with all stakeholders.

 - Similarly, external mobility should be explored thoroughly with the stakeholders, in order to ease their anxiety about the topic.
 Have them explore each other’s points of view and build a more sustainable mobility culture together.
 Remember: a person leaving you for the wrong reasons is a disaster.
 People staying for the wrong reasons is too.
 If people have been able to engage in a qualitative career discussion and have reached the joint conclusion on that an external step is for the best, then external mobility sould not be considered a problem.

-- Implement mobility measures which break down barriers for internal mobility for individuals.
+- Implement mobility measures that break down barriers for internal mobility for individuals.
 What can you do to make the unknown known, so that people can convince themselves that making a move is beneficial to them?
 An interesting real-life example of which I am aware is an employer who allows people to walk in a colleague’s shoes for a couple of days.
 The aim of this exercise is to gain a better understanding of the job as a whole, and potentially meet potential new colleagues.
 Having internal job markets where departments can present themselves to colleagues from other departments also helps.
-Or consider putting measures in place which allow employees to return if things if things don’t work out in the new department.
+Or consider putting measures in place which allow employees to return if things don’t work out in the new department.

 In conclusion, if employability and agility are issues in your organization, mobility is part of the solution.
 Whether people show an inherent tendency towards mobility is partly defined by the talent culture in your organization.
-Changing that culture is something which has to be done through a unified front, which includes all stakeholders.
+Changing that culture is something that has to be done through a unified front, which includes all stakeholders.